FAQGURU/FAQGURU/topics/en/aws.md

 * https://stackoverflow.com/questions/5227791/why-cant-i-see-my-ebs-volume-snapshots-in-s3-from-aws-management-console

 [[↑] Back to top](#AWS)
 ### When should one use the following: Amazon EC2, Google App Engine, Microsoft Azure and Salesforce.com?
-(Expert)

 * **EC2** is Infrastructure as a Service; you get VM instances, and do with them as you wish.
 Rackspace Cloud Servers are more or less the same.